Social engineering was and still remains a dangerous threat to companies. But what is it that makes these social engineering attacks so successful?

 Our curiosity always gets the better of us.
 Sometimes it can be through the means of a phishing email that is offering money or a simple advert that appears when you go to a website.

-The problem is social engineering attacks can be conducted through many ways this therefore makes it more difficult for employees to spot one, especially if there not educated.
+The problem is social engineering attacks can be conducted in many different ways, which makes it more difficult for employees to spot them, especially if they are not educated on the topic.

 What can you do to control employee social engineering attacks?